Optical illusion gives rare green comet an ‘anti-tail’ that seemingly defies physics

 Other notable comets that have been observed with an anti-tail include Comet Kohoutek in 1973, Comet Hale–Bopp in 1997 and Comet PanSTARRS in 2013.

 This is not the first time that the green comet's tails have made headlines.
 On Jan.
 12, the green comet was clearly visible in the night sky as it reached its perihelion, or closest point to the sun, which caused its small atmosphere, or coma, to glow brighter than normal.
 On Jan.
-17, one of the comet's tails briefly separated mid-stream as it was blasted by extreme solar winds from a coronal mass ejection
+17, one of the comet's tails briefly separated mid-stream as it was blasted by extreme solar winds from a coronal mass ejection.

 If you’ve missed the comet so far, don't worry; it will become visible to the naked eye again in late January as it approaches its closest point to Earth on Feb.
 1. Experts calculate that the last time the comet flew this close to Earth was around 50,000 years ago, when Homo sapiens were still sharing the planet with Neanderthals.

 Harry is a U.K.-based senior staff writer at Live Science.
 He studied marine biology at the University of Exeter before training to become a journalist.
-He covers a wide range of topics including space exploration, planetary science, space weather, climate change, animal behavior, evolution and paleontology.
-His feature on the upcoming solar maximum was shortlisted in the "top scoop" category at the National Council for the Training of Journalists (NCTJ) Awards for Excellence in 2023.
+He covers a wide range of topics including space exploration, planetary science, space weather, climate change, animal behavior and paleontology.
+His recent work on the solar maximum won "best space submission" at the 2024 Aerospace Media Awards and was shortlisted in the "top scoop" category at the NCTJ Awards for Excellence in 2023.
+He also writes Live Science's weekly Earth from space series.